Philip Gilbert Hamerton

-Philip Gilbert Hamerton, by A. H. Palmer.

-Philip Gilbert Hamerton (10 September 1834 – 4 November 1894) was an English artist, art critic and author.
+Philip Gilbert Hamerton (/ˈhæmərtən/; 10 September 1834 – 4 November 1894) was an English artist, art critic and author.
 He was a keen advocate of contemporary printmaking and most of his writings concern the graphic arts.
 He was an important theorist of the English Etching Revival.

 Early life

 Hamerton was born at Laneside, a hamlet near Shaw and Crompton, Lancashire, England.
 His mother died giving birth to him, and his father died ten years later.
 When he was about five, he was sent to live with his two aunts at an estate called the Hollins on the edge of Burnley, where he attended Burnley Grammar School.